PierreSenellart/provsql/doc/TODO/studio.md

 The following are documented elsewhere and do not need a TODO entry:

 - Compiled-semiring proposals: covered by `compiled-semirings.md`.
-- Tutorial / case-study coverage gaps: covered by `case-studies.md`
+- Tutorial / case-study coverage gaps: covered by `case-studies.md`.
-  and `feature-coverage.md`.

 ## Beyond v1.0